 The Oklahoma Developmental Disabilities Council is composed of volunteer members, all of whom are appointed by the governor.
 In accordance with federal law, at least 60 percent of the Council members are individuals with developmental disabilities, their relatives or guardians.

-The Council also includes representatives of the principal state agencies which provide services to persons with developmental disabilities: the Aging Services Division and Developmental Disabilities Services Division of the Oklahoma Department of Human Services, the Oklahoma Department of Rehabilitation Services, and the Special Education Section of the Oklahoma Department of Education.
+The Council also includes representatives of the principal state agencies which provide services to persons with developmental disabilities: Aging Services and Developmental Disabilities Services of the Oklahoma Department of Human Services, Oklahoma Department of Rehabilitation Services, Oklahoma Department of Health/Maternal and Child Health, and the Special Education Section of the Oklahoma Department of Education.

-Representatives of the Council's sibling organizations, the Oklahoma Disability Law Center and the Center for Interdisciplinary Learning and Leadership (formerly the University Affiliated Program of Oklahoma), also have seats on the Council.
+Representatives of the Council's sibling organizations, the Oklahoma Disability Law Center and the Center for Learning and Leadership, also have seats on the Council.
 The remaining members of the Council represent service providers, advocacy organizations, universities, public agencies or associations.

 Chair: Mark Liotta, Tulsa